Since the organic search results will be pushed, more advertisers will obtain greater visibility from their paid search ads, but it’ll cost them.

 Additionally, as a consumer, you must now be aware that ads will now look very similar to the organic search engine results.
 Knowing that the first three to four results are paid for may make you think a little bit harder before selecting a link to follow.

 Because paid ads are beginning to set up shop on page one of your Google search, click-through rates for organic searches will most likely decline since the organic results have been pushed farther down the page.
 In fact, on mobile devices, don’t be surprised if you see SERPs with no organic listings on page one.

-Advertisers and businesses must readjust to the new landscape of the Search Engine Results Page and formulate results-driven plans and methods for using both paid and organic search in tandem to get the greatest return on their investment, secure higher conversions and provide users with the appropriate content.
+Advertisers and small businesses must readjust to the new landscape of the Search Engine Results Page and formulate results-driven plans and methods for using both paid and organic search in tandem to get the greatest return on their investment, secure higher conversions and provide users with the appropriate content.

 Get Your Complimentary Online Review and Evaluation Report

 Do you want a marketing plan that fits your individual needs?
 Let us craft a strategy that drives results to your company based on your objectives.